User management

 ExternalAuditTag

-Syslog tag to be used in audit log records sent to external server.
+Syslog tag to be used in audit log records sent to the external server.

 netxmsd-audit